MastarCheeze/study-notes/physics/answer-bank.md

 ### Why forward force changes when maintaining uniform acceleration?
 Friction increases as speed increases

+### What is limit of proportionality
+Extension proportional to load (obey Hooke's Law) up to this limit

 ### How is pressure formed?
 - Molecules move randomly